OpenLiberty/ci.gradle/docs/libertyDev.md

 See the [Liberty server configuration](libertyExtensions.md#liberty-server-configuration) properties for common server configuration.

-### System Properties for Integration Tests
+### System Properties for Tests

-Integration tests can read the following system properties to obtain information about the Liberty server.
+Tests can read the following system properties to obtain information about the Liberty server.

 | Property | Description |
 | --------  | ----------- |